Pegasus-RPG/xtuple-client/README.md

 for the xTuple ERP desktop client. xTuple ERP is a collection of programs designed to help you run your business.

+_Note to haxTuple participants_: Please read [this](https://github.com/xtuple/xtuple/wiki/haxTuple-2014) before you start and remember to use `haxtuple` as the base of your branches and as the destination of pull requests.

 ## Getting Help

 To learn more about: